marhmn/QA-Portfolio/README.md

-# QA-Portfolio
-This repository contains my portfolio as a QA Engineer.

 # QA Engineer Portfolio

 This repository contains my portfolio as a QA Engineer.
 It demonstrates my skills in API Testing, Automation Testing, and Performance Testing through various mini-projects.
 The projects are built using popular tools such as Postman, Cypress, Katalon, and JMeter.